 Sumter County Wills, Estates, Marriages

-Sumter County Court House.
 Sumter County was founded in 1832 from Lee County and was the site of 3 hospitals for Confederate soldiers during the Civil War.
 The famous confederate prisonAndersonvillewas located here where many northern soldiers died as a result of cruel treatment.
 The surrounding town and plantations, suffering themselves, share food with the prisoners but history fails to give this account.
 County Seat: Americus.
 Early Settlers: Oliver Griffith, Samuel Bivins, Wright Brady, Lewis Bruner, John Cowart, Ebenezer Cottle, James Cato, William Dupree, John Fletcher.

 Sumter County Databases Available to Members of Georgia Pioneers